-Moneydance is available for Windows, Mac and Linux, as well as iOS and Android mobile phones.
+Moneydance is available for Windows, Mac, and Linux, as well as iOS and Android mobile phones.

 Moneydance Key Features

-Online Banking.
 You probably have online banking through each individual bank but what if you have several accounts in two or more banks?

 Moneydance automatically downloads your transactions, then automatically categorizes them to help you track your spending.
 You can also make payments directly from the app.

 This is your high altitude view – the big picture of your finances.

 While everything is summarized on one page, you can click on an account, or choose one from the drop-down list, to go directly to that account.
 There you can enter transactions, or reconcile your account.

 You can create any type of graph you’re comfortable with, and customize it with the desired date range and any other parameters you choose.
 Graphs can also be printed or saved on your computer.

-Investment Tracking.
-This is where Moneydance departs from many of the pure budgeting apps.
+Tracking your investments is where Moneydance departs from many of the pure budgeting apps.
 It enables you to follow your investments not only by updating the total value of your portfolio but also by providing the performance of individual securities.

 You can customize investment tracking by setting it to automatically download daily security prices.
 It can also help you to perform cost basis computations, as well as to account for stock splits.

 Moneydance can handle multiple currencies and will make automatic conversions.
 It keeps a history of conversion rates too so your transaction from two years ago uses an accurate figure from that exact day.

 You can make your one-time fee upfront, then use the app forever.
 Payment can be made by Visa, MasterCard, American Express, Discover, PayPal, or Amazon gift cards.

-Moneydance is offering a free trial.
-You'll have access to the fully functional app, for entering up to 100 manually entered transactions.
+Moneydance offers a free trial for your first 100 manually entered transactions.
+You have full access to the app during the trial period.
 Once you reach that threshold, you can make the one-time payment and continue using the app.
 Or not.

 The Moneydance app comes with a 90-day money back guarantee.
 If you’re not happy for any reason, you can return the product for a full refund.